-Deepti Ganapathy is faculty member in the Management Communication Area at Indian Institute of Management Bangalore and a former journalist, who has covered news on infrastructure, health, women’s issues, education, and the environment.
+Deepti Ganapathy is a faculty member at the Indian Institute of Management Bangalore and a former journalist who has widely covered and reported on infrastructure, health, women’s issues, education and the environment.
 She holds a PhD in Communication and Journalism from the University of Mysore.
-She has received recognition for her work, including Journalist of the Month (February 2017) from the International Journalists’ Network (ijnet) and was a finalist for CNN Young Journalist Award (2007), among others.
-She was appointed Visiting Scholar at University of California San Diego (2019) and was a Rotary GSE Fellow (2009) to New Zealand.
-She has presented her work at leading international conferences and given academic talks to Government and Business organizations.
-She has published over 1000 articles in academic journals, book chapters and mainstream media.
-Her thought leadership articles, and guest blogs continue to appear in popular Press - Forbes, Deccan Herald, The Times of India, Indian Express and Economic Times.
+She has received recognition for her work, including Journalist of the Month (February 2017) from the International Journalists’ Network (ijnet), and was a finalist for the CNN Young Journalist Award (2007), among others.
+She was appointed Visiting Scholar at the University of California San Diego (2019) and was a Rotary GSE Fellow (2009) to New Zealand.
+She has presented her work at leading international conferences and given academic talks to government and business organizations.
+She has published over 1,000 articles across academic journals, book chapters and mainstream media.
+Her thought leadership articles and guest blogs continue to appear in popular newspapers and magazines, such as Forbes, Deccan Herald, The Times of India, The Indian Express and The Economic Times.

 'Deepti Ganapathy’s writing is accessible – which makes this book relevant to politicians, journalists, academics, climate activists and even artists like me.
 It provides a balanced and informed analysis of India’s environmental governance that focuses on managing the impacts of development while staring at a biodiversity crisis.
 With a much needed positive tone and in a lucid manner, the reader gains a deep and rich insight on the conundrum that the media faces while mediating between the policy makers and environmentalists as they unravel the multidimensional and complex nature of climate change in India.'